PyBossa/app-ushahidi/README.md

 This CSV file can be used to import the tasks into the PyBossa application.
 All you have to do is to run the following command:

-python createTasks.py -s SERVER -k API_KEY -c --data CSV_FILE
+python createTasks.py -s SERVER -k API_KEY -c --data CSV_FILE --usahidi-server USHAHIDI

+NOTE: You need to specify he Ushahidi server because the Categories and sub-categories will be obtained from that server.

 This will create the application, the tutorial and upload the data to the PyBossa server.